truecodersio/docusaurus_portal/docs/git/git-intro.md

 ### Staging with git add

 The **git add** command adds a change in the working directory to the **staging area**.
 It tells Git that you want to include updates to a particular file in the next commit.
-However, git add doesn't really affect the repository in any significant way—changes are not actually recorded until you run git commit THere are two ways to add a file(s) to the staging area:
+However, git add doesn't really affect the repository in any significant way—changes are not actually recorded until you run git commit There are two ways to add a file(s) to the staging area:

 - `git add <filename>` - add a specific file to the staging area
 - `git add .` - add all modified files to the staging area. the period is what chooses all files